These 15 Chefs Are Advocating for Change

 June 11, 2019

-On June 16, fifteen chefs from across the country will come together at Glynwood in Cold Spring, New York for the eighteenth JBF Chefs Boot Camp for Policy and Change.
+On June 16, fifteen chefs from across the country came together at Glynwood in Cold Spring, New York for the eighteenth JBF Chefs Boot Camp for Policy and Change.
 As with our previous Boot Camp classes, our latest group hails from restaurants and food businesses from coast to coast, all eager to learn effective advocacy skills and explore their potential power as vehicles for change in their communities.
 Learn more about our newest cohort of chef-advocates below.

 The Gefilteria, Queer Soup Night, Brooklyn, NY